Shresht7/CommandPaletteExtension-SearchEngines/README.md

 Search engines are configured in the `SearchEngines.json` file, located in `%LOCALAPPDATA%\CommandPaletteExtension-SearchEngines\`.

->[!TIP]
-> You can change the path of the configuration file in: `SearchEngines.jsonPowerToys Command Palette Settings` > `Extensions` > `Search Engines`
+You can of course, create, update or delete search engines from CommandPalette itself.

 > [!TIP]
+> - You can change the path of the configuration file in: `SearchEngines.jsonPowerToys Command Palette Settings` > `Extensions` > `Search Engines`
-> To reload the configuration after making changes, you can use the "Reload Configuration" subcommand or press `Ctrl+R` when the "Search Engines" command is active.
+> - To reload the configuration after making changes, you can use the "Reload Configuration" subcommand or press `Ctrl+R` when the "Search Engines" command is active.

 ---